-RACE DATE: SATURDAY, OCTOBER 14, 2017
+RACE DATE: SATURDAY, OCTOBER 14, 2023

-The courses for both races will close at 1:30 p.m.
-The Escalante Canyons Marathon reserves the right to remove a runner from the course at any time if, in our judgment, the runner’s health or safety may be endangered through continued participation.
+Please Note: For all races, the Escalante Canyons Marathon reserves the right to remove a runner from the course at any time if, in our judgment, the runner’s health or safety may be endangered through continued participation.

 ALL RUNNERS RECEIVE…

 Pre- and post-race drinks and fruit

-Serious bragging rights!
+SERIOUS bragging rights!

 Regional weather conditions are almost always favorable during October.
 According to weatherbase.com, the average October temperature is 57 degrees Fahrenheit in Boulder and 51 degrees in Escalante, which will of course vary depending on time of day.
 The average high temperature for October in Boulder is 78 degrees and the average low temperature is 37.5 degrees.
 In Escalante, the average high is 67 and the average low is 35.
 The chance of sunshine is high, while the chance of precipitation is low.
 Rain or snow may fall in October on an average of 2 days in Boulder and 3 days in Escalante.
-Air quality is clearly pristine!
+Air quality is always pristine!

 The start of the marathon in Boulder is 6300 ft (1920 m) above sea level, and the finish in Escalante is at 5774 ft (1760 m).
-The 10-Miler starts at approximately 6200 ft (1890 m) above sea level, with the same finish elevation as the marathon.
+The half-marathon starts at approximately 6200 ft (1890 m) above sea level, with the same finish elevation as the marathon.
 Altitude and hill training are advisable for both races.

 TRANSPORTATION TO BOULDER AND ESCALANTE

 The Escalante/Boulder area is approximately a five-hour drive from both the Salt Lake City and Las Vegas international airports, and a three-hour drive from the St. George, Utah.
 For further tourism information, contact the Garfield County Office of Tourism at 435-676-1161 or 800-444-6689, or email [email protected]

 START LINE INFO